rafaelqm/facebookloginfront/README.md

 Send to a root folder at a access granted to web, and configure the Facebook ID of your app at Facebook

+* Facebook App
+You must have already created an app at https://developers.facebook.com/quickstarts/?platform=web and setted the url address to the address where this front app will run.

 at line 9 at app.js
     appId: '{{YOUR APP ID}}'